Skip to main content

 A Teacher Assigned "B" usually spends much of his or her time managing, writing or overseeing a program and does not spend a predominant amount of time in schools or with students.
 The work year is a 12-month period (September 1 through August 31) with 31 vacation days in total taken during times agreed upon between the teacher and his or her supervisor.

-Teachers Assigned have one of four different jobs and position codes on a district, region or the central DOE payroll:
+Teachers Assigned can have one of several different jobs and position codes on a district, region or the central DOE payroll.
+Here are a few of them:

 Committee on Special Education: Teachers Assigned who work for any of the 10 CSEs in the five boroughs have duties that include working on the Individualized Education Plans for special needs students in preschool or nonpublic schools.